Antromowda/growth-clone/README.md

-A clone of [Growth Supplements](https://gsuplementos.com.br/) made using React.
+# A clone of [Growth Supplements](https://gsuplementos.com.br/) made using React and Node.js.